-Who would dare to advocate robbery and piracy?
-If patents are seen as exceptional privileges or protectionist measures, one can legitimately be suspicious of their holders' behaviour.
-However, if patents are perceived as a fundamental right under a liberal order, "pirates" are moved to a defensive position and bear the burden of justifying their actions.
+moved to a defensive position and bear the burden of justifying their actions.
 In most cases, being opposed to the protection of patent holders in their fights against piracy would appear immoral.

-Since this proprietarian discourse successfully brings a normative foundation to the TRIPS agreement, it does not come as a surprise that a similar discursive strategy was used by opponents of the patentability of life forms.
-The ethical, religious, environmental and economic arguments against the patentability of plants and animals were pushed onto the back burner, behind the proprietarian ones.
-Like patent owners during the TRIPS negotiations, their opponents portrayed themselves as vulnerable victims whose fundamental property rights were threatened.
-In doing so, they articulated the rhetorical discourse of "biopiracy".
+Since this proprietarian discourse successfully brings a normative foundation to the TRIPs Agreement, it does not come as a surprise that a similar discursive strategy was used by the opponents to the patentability of life forms.
+The ethical, religious, environmental and economic arguments against the patentability of plants and animals were pushed to the back burner, behind the proprietarian ones.
+As the patent owners did during the TRIPs negotiation, their opponents portrayed themselves as vulnerable victims whose fundamental property rights were threatened.50 To do so, they articulated the rhetorical discourse of "biopiracy".

-The powerful concept of "biopiracy" was coined in 1993 by the Rural Advancement Foundation International (RAFI), a Canadian environmental NGO.
-Biopiracy refers to the use of genetic resources, often in conjunction with traditional knowledge, without the authorization of the community that initially collected those resources.
-It implicitly assumes that local and indigenous communities acquired fundamental property rights over their cultural and natural heritage by conserving and developing it for generations.
-Accordingly, their in situ genetic resources and traditional knowledge should not be freely accessible to potential users, including to biotech corporations searching for new chemical compounds.
+The powerful concept of "biopiracy" was coined in 1993 by a Canadian environmental NGO named the Rural Advancement Foundation International ("RAFI").
+It refers to the use of genetic resources, often in conjunction with traditional knowledge, without the authorization of the community where they were initially collected.
+It implicitly assumes that local communities acquired fundamental property rights over their cultural and natural heritage by conserving and developing it for generations.
+Accordingly, in situ genetic resources and traditional knowledge should not be freely accessible to potential users, including biotech corporations searching for new chemical compounds.
+With the rise of the biotech sector in the 1990s, some activists, including Vandana Shiva, came to suggest that biodiversity-rich countries were being plundered of their "green gold" by biotechnology-rich countries, accused of "biocolonialism" and "bioimperialism":